Bupa Laser Eye Surgery

 Will I Be Covered?

 To be clinically suitable for laser eye surgery Bupa requires that the patient is over the age of 21 and has had a change in vision of less than 0.5 dioptres over the past three years.
+Additionally, laser eye surgery isn't considered suitable for patients who have age related long sightedness, who are pregnant or have arthritis.
+To ascertain whether you are suitable for laser eye treatment you will need to meet with an ophthalmic surgeon who will carry out a full eyesight test and a map of the cornea.

 Health Cash Plan For Optical Treatments